Interview – Steve Harris of Iron Maiden & British Lion

 EMI

 Cryptic Rock – (Laughs) Agreed, things turned out for the best.
-We all know of the tremendous success, influence and longevity of Iron Maiden, but amidst all of that you actually formed another project called British Lion.
+We all know of the tremendous success, influence, and longevity of Iron Maiden, but amidst all of that, you formed another project called British Lion.
 How did British Lion come about for you?

 Obviously, I couldn’t have done it more than, say, 10 years ago because Maiden was too busy then.
-We are still busy, but were not as busy as we were in those years before that.
+We are still busy, but we are not as busy as we were in those years before that.
 It would have been physically impossible, outside projects, back then.

 Steve Harris – Most of that stuff is driven by Richard Taylor.
 He wears his heart on his sleeve a lot more than I do; I tend to disguise my stuff in other stories a bit more.
 He’s a really great writer, it’s all positive and good.